How to Get Business Loans with Bad Credit

 The key is, how bad is “bad” credit.
 Generally speaking, you can qualify for a loan most anywhere with a credit score over 730.
 However, your interest rates may leave a lot to be desired.

 If your credit score is less than that, but above 650, you may qualify for one of these SBA loans programs.
+They all want a 680 score or better.

 This most popular SBA loan program allows a small business to get a federally funding term loan up to $5 million.
 In addition, the funds can be used by a small business for expansion, purchasing equipment, working capital and more.